catalystneuro/ndx-miniscope/README.md

-# ndx-miniscope Extension for NWB:N
+# ndx-miniscope Extension for NWB

 This is a Neurodata Extension (NDX) for Neurodata Without Borders: Neurophysiology (NWB:N) 2.0 for Miniscope acquisition data.